-We’ve all been moved by the news this summer of our orcas’ decline.
+We were all moved by the news last summer of our orcas’ decline.
+While a new baby is a welcome addition, two more are reported as “extremely thin.”
 Our beloved Southern Resident Killer Whales, or orcas, are critically endangered – with just 74 members left making up three pods: J, K and L. Here’s how you can help.

 Are you a Ballard Chef?